 According to the National Highway Traffic Safety Administration, trucker deaths continue to rise and are at their highest level in more than 30 years.
 In 2018, 885 large truck occupants died, increasing almost 1 percent compared to the previous year.
 It is the highest since 1988 when 911 occupants of large trucks died.

-In order to keep our roadways safe and reduce the consequences and negative effects of an accident, it is recommended that truck drivers follow these simple guidelines:
+Keep our roadways safe and reduce the consequences and negative effects of an accident by following these simple guidelines:

 1. Wear your seat belt